-Model-free off-policy reinforcement learning algorithms have been widely used many robotic applications due to their sample efficiency and their ability to incorporate data from different sources~\cite{kalashnikov2021mt,haarnoja2018learning,matas2018sim,kalashnikov2018qt}.
-Off-policy algorithms sample transitions from the replay buffer to learn a value function and then update the policy according to the value function~\cite{haarnoja2018soft, fujimoto2018addressing}.
+Off-policy reinforcement learning algorithms have been widely used in many robotic applications due to their sample efficiency and their ability to incorporate data from different sources~\cite{kalashnikov2021mt,haarnoja2018learning,matas2018sim,kalashnikov2018qt}.
+Model-free off-policy algorithms sample transitions from a replay buffer to learn a value function and then update the policy according to the value function~\cite{haarnoja2018soft, fujimoto2018addressing}.
 Thus, the performance of the policy is highly dependent on the estimation of the value function.
-However, learning an accurate value function from off-policy data is challenging especially in deep reinforcement learning due to a variety of issues, such as overestimation bias~\cite{thrun1993issues,fujimoto2018off}, delusional bias~\cite{lu2018non}, rank loss~\cite{kumar2020implicit}, instability~\cite{fu2019diagnosing}, and divergence~\cite{achiam2019towards}.
-Another shortfall of model-free off-policy algorithms in continuous control is that the policy is usually parametrized by a feed-forward neural network which lacks flexibility during deployment.
+However, learning an accurate value function from off-policy data is challenging especially in deep RL due to a variety of issues, such as overestimation bias~\cite{thrun1993issues,fujimoto2018off}, delusional bias~\cite{lu2018non}, rank loss~\cite{kumar2020implicit}, instability~\cite{fu2019diagnosing}, and divergence~\cite{achiam2019towards}.
+Another shortfall of model-free off-policy algorithms in continuous control is that the policy is usually parametrized by a feedforward neural network which lacks flexibility during deployment.

 Previous works in model-based RL have explored different ways of using a dynamics model to improve off-policy algorithms~\cite{janner2019trust,rajeswaran2020game,feinberg2018model,buckman2018sample, chua2018deep}.
 One way of incorporating the dynamics model is to use H-step lookahead policies~\cite{efroni2020online}.
 At each timestep, H-step lookahead policies rollout the dynamics model H-step into the future from the current state to find an action sequence with the highest return.
 Within this trajectory optimization process, a terminal value function is attached to the end of the rollouts to provide an estimation of the return beyond the fixed horizon.
 This way of online planning offers us a degree of explainability missing in fully parametric methods while also allowing us to take constraints into account during deployment.
 Previous work proves faster convergence with H-step lookahead policies in tabular setting~\citep{efroni2020online} or showed improved sample complexity with a \textit{ground-truth} dynamics model~\citep{lowrey2018plan}.
 However, the benefit of H-step lookahead policies remains unclear under an \textit{approximate model} and an \textit{approximate value function}.
 Additionally, if H-step lookahead policies are used during the value function update~\cite{lowrey2018plan}, the required computation of value function update will be significantly increased.